March 29, 2019

 LISTEN TO HIM

-The poor, the crippled, the blind and the lame.
+The poor, the crippled, the blind, and the lame.

 I have no idea what it is like to be any of these people.

 I do know what it is like to be rich (in comparison to the majority of people in the world).
-I know what is like to be healthy, independent, privileged and honored.
+I know what is like to be healthy, independent, privileged, and honored.

 Jesus clearly favored the down and out.
 Why is this?

 Perhaps it is because these were the people who knew their need of God.
-That’s the dangerous thing about wealth, and health and security and independence and privilege and honor; they insulate us from staying in touch with our need of God.
+That’s the dangerous thing about wealth, and health and security and independence and privilege and honor; they insulate us from staying in touch with our need for God.

 We need to remember, Jesus is having dinner with people of status and honor.
 These remarks are addressed to them.
 He is telling people of privilege (like me and probably you) what following him looks like for them.

 “When someone invites you to a wedding feast, do not take the place of honor, . . .
 But when you are invited, take the lowest place,”